nczhang88pan/klotski_driver/README.md

 # I found the docker filesystem may have an effect on the results.
 So I have to move the program out and use the directory mapping instead.
-So the document is a little different from the submitted AE pages.
+So the instruction is a little different from the submitted AE pages.
 Sorry for the inconvenience.
 # How to run the benchmarks in Klotksi
 ### A. Setup the enviroment
 #### 1. Install the Intel SGX driver